jperradin/nexus/docs/api_reference.md

 from nexus import SettingsBuilder, main import nexus.config.settings as c

-# Path to the trajectory file
+# Path to the trajectory file which ends with the extension `xyz`
 path = "./examples/inputs/example-SiO2-27216at.xyz"

 # General settings